CGregorio-GCU/Anatomy-Atlas/README.md

 ### Clerk API 2021-02-25

-Purpose - Store user information though a user registration and login process
+Purpose - Store user information through a user registration and login process

 Chosen - Chosen to store user information using JSON Web Tokens, which allow for user session data to be shared until the user logs out (or until a predetermined time has passed)